-The majority of insurance is sold is face to face.
+The majority of insurance is sold is face-to-face.

 Leads are generated by TV ads, direct mailers, or telemarketing.

-The first way is a “one-call close,” and the second way is a “multi-call close.”
+The second way is the “multi-call close.”

-Take, for example, annuity sales.
+Take annuity sales.

 Well, it just comes down to what you’re more comfortable with.

-Part 1: Rapport
+Part 1: Rapport And Introduction